Predictia/AQUA/diagnostics/teleconnections/README.md

 ```

 or the name of the environment you chose to update.
+Please be aware that the command line tools require the existance of the `teleconnections` environment, change the submitter script accordingly.

 The diagnostic environment is compatible with python 3.9 and 3.10 and with the AQUA framework.
 Different diagnostic environments may be not compatible with each other.